NelsonLee-Code/NelsonLee-Code/README.md

-- 👋 Hi, I’m @NelsonLee-Code, a Backend Engineering Intern at Shopify and the Founder of Haven Safe, a Campus Safety Mobile App.
-I just finished my Computer Engineeringing degree at the University of Toronto
+- 👋 Hi, I’m @NelsonLee-Code, a Software Engineer at Shopify and the Founder of Haven Safe, a Campus Safety Mobile App.
+I graduated with a Computer Engineeringing degree from the University of Toronto
 - You can learn more about Haven here: www.havensafe.co.